 • Links to CI system record of build for CI builds

-This adds useful context to your build scans.
+This adds useful context to your Build Scans.

 Integrating your CI tool

-Build scans are passive with regard to the build process.
-That is, enabling build scans does not affect the outcome or outputs of your build.
-As such, it is generally safe to simply add the necessary configuration to your projects to enable sending build scans to your Develocity installation and check it in to version control, enabling it for all users of the build.
+Build Scans are passive with regard to the build process.
+That is, enabling Build Scans does not affect the outcome or outputs of your build.
+As such, it is generally safe to simply add the necessary configuration to your projects to enable sending Build Scans to your Develocity installation and check it in to version control, enabling it for all users of the build.
 If you need to roll out the extension to lots of projects, consider creating your own extension to bundle the necessary configuration in a central place.

 The Develocity Maven extension will not cause build failures, even when there is no connection available to the Develocity server when trying to publish.